Daria-Navrotska/daria-navrotska.github.io/20th_century.md

 - Build a dynamic, interactive network visualization that clearly distinguishes distinct geopolitical communities and country alliances.

 ## Data:
-A publicly available dataset scraped from the [Key events of 20th century](https://en.wikipedia.org/wiki/Key_events_of_the_20th_century) Wikipedia page, containing unstructured historical records of global political events, milestones, and international relations used for text mining and network mapping.
+A publicly available dataset scraped from the [Key events of the 20th century](https://en.wikipedia.org/wiki/Key_events_of_the_20th_century) Wikipedia page, containing unstructured historical records of global political events, milestones, and international relations used for text mining and network mapping.

 ## Scope
 - Analyze unstructured textual data scraped from the public Wikipedia page for the 20th century to extract historical milestones, country interactions, and international relationships.